MGDFIS: Multi-scale Global-detail Feature Integration Strategy for Small Object Detection: Methodology

-Finally, the same operations are repeated along the row dimension: a $3 \times 3$ convolution and dimension reduction are performed, yielding the final global mixed feature $F_{GMM} \in \mathbb{R}^{C \times H \times W}$, which enables information that was originally far apart in the feature map to interact within the local receptive field.
-The detailed pseudocode is shown in Algorithm~\ref{alg:gmm}.
+Finally, the same operations are repeated along the row dimension: a $3 \times 3$ convolution and dimension reduction are performed, producing the final global mixed feature $F_{GMM} \in \mathbb{R}^{C \times H \times W}$.
+This abstraction keeps the operator easy to implement while giving local kernels access to globally rearranged context.
+The detailed pseudocode is provided in the supplementary material.